-HPE's vision for the intelligent edge
+Assessing HPE's vision for the intelligent edge

 The edge of the network – or the intelligent edge – is also brings with it its own challenges.
 HPE says the intelligent edge entails analysis of data where it is generated to reduce latency, security risk and costs.
 It breaks intelligent edge types into three groups: operational technology, IT and IoT edges.

-Part of the intelligent edge will include micro data centers that will be deployed at the point where data gets created, he said.
-"That’s not to say that the on-prem data center goes away or the cloud data center goes away," Melkote said.
+Part of the intelligent edge will include micro data centres that will be deployed at the point where data gets created, he said.

+"That’s not to say that the on-prem data centre goes away or the cloud data centre goes away," Melkote said.
 "Those two will continue to be served, and we will continue to serve those through our switching/networking products as well as our traditional compute and storage products."

+The biggest challenge will be bringing these technologies to customers to deploy them quickly.

-But ultimately, individual industustries will glean advantages from the intelligent edge, and it will spread, Melkote said.
+But ultimately, individual industries will glean advantages from the intelligent edge, and it will spread, Melkote said.

 “A lot of the early work that we’re doing is taking these building blocks of connectivity, security, manageability and analytics and packaging them in a manner that is consumable for retail use cases, for energy use cases, for healthcare use cases, for education use cases and workplace use cases," he said.

-Every vertical has its own unique way to derive value out of this package.
+"Every vertical has its own unique way to derive value out of this package.
 We are in the early days figuring that out."